-Ski Independence PR Roger Ainger has just returned from the beautiful resort of San Cassiano in Italy where he took in a few days skiing the Sud Tyrol’s Dolomiti Superski area.
-Here he puts together a few words and images to show off this fabulous, welcoming and gastronomic destination.
+In February 2017 Ski Independence PR Roger Ainger took in a few days skiing the Sud Tyrol’s Dolomiti Superski area, staying in the beautiful resort of San Cassiano in Italy.
+Read on to find out more about this fabulous, welcoming and gastronomic destination.

 In about 30 years of skiing, I had thought that I had tried most ways of getting up the mountain without straining the thigh muscles.
 From low speed, one person chairs through to high-speed 6 packs, button lifts, rope tows, T-bars, gondolas, cable cars, aerial trams, surface trains, under the mountain trains – I have ridden them all.
 Now for the first time I have used a two horse power lift.
 However, I get ahead of myself – more of this later…

 I have just returned from a wonderful skiing trip to the Sud Tyrol – that part of Italy that is never entirely sure if it is in Italy or Austria.
 Everybody speaks both German and Italian plus of course the obligatory English.
 Many as well speak Ladin, but if you are thinking of adding another language to your skills be aware that Ladin is spoken only in a handful of valleys in this part of the world!

 I flew into Venice on British Airways from London Gatwick.
 Venice: one of the world’s most iconic cities and also one of my very favourites.
 However, both on landing and take-off it was shrouded in mist so not so much as a glimpse of this iconic destination.
 On the way in, we were informed by the Captain that on account of the low cloud, the plane was going to land itself: a selfless act of self-declared redundancy.
 The plane did good.
 Not so much as a bump on touch down.
 Shall we ever see the Captain again?